lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

 distributions (second row).
 This makes sense.
 In autonomous driving, we collect data in various cities, different weather conditions, or other factors.
-When working with video data from multiple cameras each camera might form a cluster since camera from the same static camera has lots of perceptual similarity.
+When working with video data from multiple cameras each camera might form a cluster since images from the same static camera have lots of perceptual similarity.

 The more interesting question is what kind of distribution you're aiming for.